Careers

 Training

-- Waldorf training (or in process) preferred
+- Waldorf training preferred (or in process)

-- 6 ECEs completed or in process
+- 6 ECEs completed (or in process)

 - Experience working with young children

-- Red Cross/CPR First Aid certification/Medicine Administration training (classes are usually offered during Faculty Work Days)
+- Red Cross/CPR First Aid certification/Medicine Administration training (classes are usually offered during Faculty workdays)

 - Maintain a working knowledge of school policies and procedures: earthquake and evacuation procedures, proper documentation of children's injuries, location and use of first aid kit